Wanted (2010 film): Plot

-A CBI officer, Salim Ali Khan (Sharad Kapoor) is investigating Ganguly's murder, believes that Raja is responsible, and comes across the Raja/Shibu connection.
+A CBI officer, Salim Ali Khan is investigating Ganguly's murder, believes that Raja is responsible, and comes across the Raja/Shibu connection.
 He tries getting "Raja's" fingerprints but is outsmarted.
 Clues implicate Joy.

-There is in Ganganagar a wedding of "Shibu's" niece, the CBI comes to believe there has been a Raja/Shibu change, and Raga is a murder suspect.
+There is in Ganganagar a wedding of "Shibu's" niece.
+The CBI comes to believe there has been a Raja/Shibu change, and Raga is a murder suspect.
 Raja flees, the CBI leave, and he returns to explain what is going on.
-The family shows no interest in helping Raja to find the real assassin but his grandfather (Biswajit Chakraborty) gives Raja a gun.
+The family shows no interest in helping Raja to find the real assassin but his grandfather gives Raja a gun.

 Raja calls Shubhankar Banerjee and demands to know who killed Ganguly.
 Banerjee refuses but Raja tells him that their conversation has been recorded, and Banerjee reveals everything.
 Joy killed Ganguly for Rs.
 20 million.
 He faked his death by sending a drunkard in the car at the time of the accident.
 Raja leaves for the old church, where Joy is.
 Raja and Joy meet and Raja has the gun loaded before Joy.
 But the same policemen who killed Shibu barge in.
 Raja kills them all, including Joy.
-Raja gives the recording to the CBI officer.
-The CBI officer goes directly to Banerjee's office, tells him that he will hand him over to the police, and Banerjee tells him that he has no concrete evidence.
-The CBI officer reveals the recording is evidence enough for Ganguly's hot headed son, who has vowed vengeance for his father's death.
+Raja gives the recording to CBI officer Khan.
+Then Khan goes directly to Banerjee's office, tells him that he will hand him over to the police, and Banerjee tells him that he has no concrete evidence.
+Khan reveals the recording is evidence enough for Ganguly's hot-headed son, who has vowed vengeance for his father's death.
 Trapped without any recourse, Banerjee commits suicide.
-Raja released Shibu's ashes and the CBI officer lets him go to Shibu's family, where he stays forever.
+Then Raja releases Shibu's ashes and Salim Khan lets him go to Shibu's family and gives him the condition to reject the crime world to lead a happy life with Pooja.
+Raja agrees to it and starts his journey to Ganganagar, where he stays forever.